 But if you still find yourself getting your applications denied, or would like to speak to someone knowledgeable about the program directly, do not hesitate to call Disability Credit Canada at 1 844-800-6020 for a free assessment with one of our agents.
 Our team carries with them years of experience in handling CPP Disability cases and we’re sure we’ll be able to provide you with assistance regarding your application.

-At Disability Credit Canada, we take pride in helping disabled Canadians claim CPP Disability tax credit.
+At Disability Credit Canada, we take pride in helping disabled Canadians claim CPP Disability Benefits & Disability tax credit.
 Check our other Resources

 - Long Term Disability Coverage through the Canada Pension Plan